flintrocks/flint/docs/language_guide.md

 ### Instances

-The declaration of a struct only describes what types of variables it contains, what their initial values are, and what functions may be used to modify or access the struct data.
+The declaration of a struct only describes what types of variables it contains, what their initial values are, and what methods may be used to modify or access the struct data.
 To create concrete instances, each with individual data values, an instance has to be created, by calling the initialiser of a struct.

 ```swift
 <struct-name>(<initialiser-parameter-values>)
 ```

+ > **Bug**
+ >
+ > Unlike for [function calls](#function-calls), it is not required to write the labels for struct initialiser parameters.

 Example: